Biosias/uefi-mkconfig/README.md

 `ONLY_LATEST=true` can be set in the configuration file to force uefi-mkconfig to only add entry of the most recent kernel version available.

 ### 2. Kernel Auto-Discovery
-uefi-mkconfig searches through all mounted EFI partitions and creates EFI entries for all (not ignored) kernel images it finds.
+uefi-mkconfig searches through filesystem of each mounted EFI partitions and creates EFI entries for each kernel image file (.efi files) it finds.

 ### 3. Initramfs Auto-Discovery
-After discovering kernel image, uefi-mkconfig will search the directory said kernel image is located in for initramfs images belonging it.
+After discovering kernel image file, uefi-mkconfig will search the directory of said kernel image file for initramfs image file belonging it.

-Please **do not put** the `initrd=` entry to the kernel commads in uefi-mkconfig configuration file manually.
-It will be stripped out of it!
+**Please do not add the `initrd=` entry to the kernel commads in uefi-mkconfig configuration file manually.
+It will be stripped out of it!**

-If needed, initramfs image can be ignored by creating empty file named the same way with the suffix `.ignore`:
+If needed, initramfs image file can be ignored by creating empty file named the same way with the suffix `.ignore`:

 ```console
 # ls -l /boot/EFI/Gentoo